cmswalker/scroll-swipe/README.md

  * direction - 'VERTICAL' || 'HORIZONTAL' for mapping vertical/horizontal actions from the event;
  * intent - 0 || 1  for mapping up/down && left/right actions from the event
  */

 function scrollCb(data) {
     //do animations, state changes/eval or something async, then open the listener back up. ss.listen();
 }

 function touchCb(data) {
-  //the exact same behavior as scrollCb ^^ applies
+    //the exact same behavior as scrollCb ^^ applies ss.listen();
-	ss.listen();
 }

-//kill scroll event listeners for an instance with ss.killScroll();
+// kill scroll event listeners for an instance with ss.killScroll();
-//kill touch event listeners for an instance with ss.killTouch();
+// kill touch event listeners for an instance with ss.killTouch();
-//kill all event listeners for an instance with ss.killAll();
+// kill all event listeners for an instance with ss.killAll();

 ```